 Check out our past exhibitions section to learn more about the exhibitions and Niagara’s history.

-This exhibition database allows you to explore life in Niagara (Niagara-on-the-Lake) just prior to the War of 1812 through the knowledge of property owners and the War Loss Compensation claims which describe their homes both inside and out!
+A database that explores life in Niagara (Niagara-on-the-Lake) just prior to the War of 1812 through the knowledge of property owners and the war loss compensation claims which describe their homes both inside and out!
+Check out who was living in our Town just prior to its burning on December 10th, 1813.
+Click HERE to start learning more!

 A collaborative directory of archives, artefacts and other significant collections related to the War of 1812.